RegisGourdel/tabbycat_break_slides/readme.md

 2. RevealJS slides, in html format, generated with [Quarto](https://quarto.org/).

 It is necessary to have at least one of these tools installed in order to the program to produce a final output.
+An example of the PDF output can be found in the test folder of the repository, and a RevealJS example is available [here](https://regisgourdel.github.io/break_slides).

 _Warning:_ the tool has only been tested on Linux and might not work without adaptation for other OS types.